dmigranov/lisp-machine/README.md

 # lisp-machine

-A simple Lisp interpreter written in C#
+A simple Lisp interpreter written in C#.

-Things like variadic functions and calls to C# methods are supported
+Things like variadic functions and calls to C# methods are supported.